talosh/flameTimewarpML/README.md

 * Download latest release from [Releases](https://github.com/talosh/flameTimewarpML/releases) page
 * Unpack and copy included flameTimewarpML.py to /opt/Autodesk/shared/python.
-* Start Flame or click FLAME->Python->Rescan Python Hooks (Ctrl+Shift+H+P). flameTimewarpML installation dialog should appear.
+* Start Flame or refresh your python hooks if already started with FLAME->Python->Rescan Python Hooks (Ctrl+Shift+H+P). flameTimewarpML installation dialog should appear.
 Click 'Continue' and give it about a minute to unpack its files in background.
 Check progress info in console.
 After the job is done you'll see another dialog confirming that you can start using app.
 If you right-click on a clip in Desktop reels or Libraries you should see new Timewarp ML menu.